kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 - **Client** (`client/v3/kv.go`): `RangeStreamToRangeResponse` — reassembles
   a stream into a single `RangeResponse` so callers can transparently switch between unary and streaming.
+- **etcdctl**: A `--stream` flag on `etcdctl get` issues a `RangeStream` request and reassembles the chunks into a `RangeResponse` for display.
+  This provides a direct CLI entry point, useful for inspections and comparisons against unary `get` on the same key range.

 ### Test Plan